 Continue to attach the next 2 circles spacing each one 2 ½” apart.

-Taking one of your starched blooms, center it in the middle of the top brown circle matching up your markings where needed.
+Take one of your starched blooms, and center it in the middle of the top brown circle matching up your markings where needed.
 Stitch the bloom to the brown layer.
 Repeat for the next 2 blooms until they’re all attached.
-At this point you can spray starch your blooms again paying a little more attention to the brown layer.
+At this point, you can spray starch your blooms again paying a little more attention to the brown layer.